 Whenever a new potential gun owner asks what handgun they should get, they’ll often get a mixture of advice.
 Some will say just get XYZ brand, and others will say go rent some guns and see how they ‘feel.’
 Feel is often touted as a very important part of owning a firearm, but what does that mean?
+The Polymer 80 grip feels better than the Glock grip.
 If it feels good, is it good to go?
 People justify their weapon selection by how it feels, but feel is a very open term.
 Admittedly hand size and gun fit are important, and today we are discussing what feel means and how to get the proper fit of your gun-to-hand ratio.

 Sometimes a handgun doesn’t necessarily feel good but can be entirely effective.
 The Walther PPS M1 feels a bit like gripping a 2×4.
 However, the controls are completely accessible and easy to access.
 Sometimes a gun feels bad and is bad, like small hands and a Desert Eagle.
 It just won’t work.
 With that in mind, let’s teach you how to get a good gun fit.